tomkadwill/Rails-under-the-hood/request-response-flow/request-response-flow.md

 - The courses model pulls the results out of the database
 - Next the controller can render a view.
 It looks for a view based on a naming convention.
 In this example it would look for a view template called `app/view/courses/index.html.erb`
 - The view templates defines HTML to return in the ******HTTP response body

-### *What is a request?
-- A set of instructions that tells the client what they want
-- Request path tells it what resource to look for
-- HTTP VERB tells the client what action to perform on the resource
-- Query data.
-This allows us to params to the server
-- Header data.
-Has information that may be useful to the client (eg. users browser, HTTP version etc)

 ### **What is a webserver?
 - A webserver delivers webpages on the request of clients using HTTP